 The Angelwalk trilogy featured three protagonists—an angel who had almost joined the rebellion against heaven, a demon who almost didn't, and an angel who had never wavered.
 Late in the middle book, Observer gets a chance at redemption—maybe—but doesn't take it.
 (Possibly subverted in that it may be predestined that he can't.
 Careful; thinking about it too hard has broken many brains.)

-The Dresden Files: The Knights of the Blackened Denarius are all powered by Fallen Angels, each trapped in one of 30 silver coins, the same coins Judas was paid to betray Jesus.
+The Knights of the Blackened Denarius are all powered by Fallen Angels, each trapped in one of 30 silver coins, the same coins Judas was paid to betray Jesus.
+When first touched by the coin, whether intentional or not, a Shadow of the Fallen enters the human and tempts or torments the possessed into willingly taking up the coin.
 Anyone who holds the coins has the old as time Fallen acting as an advisor, they cease to age, and they get the ability to transform into a battle form that features things like super-strength and various pointy bits.
 The more mental fortitude and will you have the more control you have over the Fallen.
 Too weedy in the willpower department and they'll enslave you: Stronger minds enter into a sort of partnership instead.
-Only way to get rid of them is to voluntarily give up the coin.
+Only way to get rid of them is to voluntarily give up the coin, which would generally happen after feeling genuine remorse.
 Harry picked up one of the coins for a second once, and got an imprinted 'shadow' of the Fallen living in his head and preaching the virtues of the dark side as a result.
-The 'shadow' eventually underwent Character Development and committed a Heroic Sacrifice, but this had no bearing on the Fallen itself.
+However, as Harry's human mind was a malleable thing he could be turned to evil, with the 'shadow' being part of the same mind was itself just as malleable and could change just as much as Harry.
+The 'shadow' eventually underwent Character Development, after Harry endured her for more four years (longer than any other mortal had ever done so) and got the 'shadow' to realize it was no longer the same entity that entered his mind, and committed a Heroic Sacrifice, but this had no bearing on the Fallen itself as that was inside the coin.

 The main Fallen Lucifer does exist as well.
 He gave the Denarians superpowered Hellfire twice for a task.
 And, considering the role of balance of Good and Evil, when a Fallen lied to Harry and it lead to Harry committing suicide, an archangel was the one to balance the scales.
-Since Heaven wouldn't go beyond the level of Hell's infraction, the Prince of Darkness is the likely one who lied to Harry.
+Since Heaven wouldn't go beyond the level of Hell's infraction, the Prince of Darkness is a top candidate one for the Fallen who lied to Harry.

 In the series The Fallen by Thomas Sniegoski, fallen angels have children with humans, producing the half and half children called Nephilim.
 The main character Aaron is the son of Lucifer